 From serious gamers and those who need it for work, or those who simply would like Wi-Fi in order to not use up all of their mobile data when at home.

 TalkTalk broadband and phone come together as a package, as they offer a landline completely free within all of their deals, giving extremely good value for money.

-TalkTalk offer a 30-day trail if you like too, meaning if you take up a package and find that your not happy with the speeds or service, then you are free to leave within the first month.
+TalkTalk offers a 30-day trial if you like too, meaning if you take up a package and find that you’re not happy with the speeds or service, then you are free to leave within the first month.

 We always recommend placing your postcode into the TalkTalk broadband checker, just to be sure that they are available in your area before getting your hopes up and to avoid disappointment.

 They also promise not to raise the price mid-contract like some other big providers do, so you can be confident that the price you are quoted at the start is the price you will finish with at the end.

 TalkTalk Broadband Review: Packages